ywang24/kunlun/README.md

 ## Command line tool ##

-Kunlun comes with `kunlun` command line interface that helps you to create a basic page object Appium test framework.
+Kunlun comes with a `kunlun` command line interface that helps you to create a basic page object Appium test framework.

 ```bash
 $ npm install kunlun